AvenirHealth-org/GoalsARMPython/README.md

 1. Install the [Python & C++ Debugger](https://marketplace.visualstudio.com/items?itemName=benjamin-simmonds.pythoncpp-debug) extension
 1. Add the GoalsARM package to this VSCode workspace "File" -> "Add folder to Workspace..."/ (note that this won't work if you open GoalsARM and add GoalsARMPython to the workspace.
 You must open GoalsARMPython first)
+1. If you don't already have one, create a `launch.json` by following the steps [here](Open the command palette (Ctrl+Shift+P) and run "Python: Select interpreter")
-1. Set the following configuration in your `.vscode/launch.json` on Windows
+1. On Windows, add the following configuration to your `.vscode/launch.json`
    ```
    {
        "version": "0.2.0",